datascience-2025-group4/group04-team03/README.md

  - *light chains*:
     all code for plots shown on the poster can be found in **light_results** the rest is stored in:**blasting/mmseqs/light_chains.ipynb**, **blasting/mmseqs/light_chains_analysis.ipynb** and**consensus_genfam_lightchains.ipynb**

 - **domain_analysis**:
 This file contains the "Domain-Based Gene Family Analysis with InterProScan" which aims to detect short conserved amino acid motifs in domains of the light chain of immunoglobulins.
 And evaluates their association with gene family classification and antigen specificty.

-To create the charts used in the poster presentation only the files lchains_1_ipr.tsv and master_df_1_light_antigen_category.csv are nesessary, these and the charts are uploaded into our teams github repository.
+To create the charts used in the poster presentation the files lchains_1_ipr.tsv and master_df_1_light_antigen_category.csv are nesessary, these and the charts are uploaded into "../domain_analysis/results/..".

-To learn about the insights our results provide open the jupyter notebook domain_analysis in the blasting folder.
+To learn about code to create the charts and the insights our results provide open the jupyter notebook "../domain_analysis/script/domain_analysis.ipynb".

-TODO
-- Force push pictures

 - **Multiple Sequence Alignment**:
 This folder includes all results based on Multiple Sequence Alignment.
 The goal of this section was to examine a potential correlation between the antigen species targeted by an antibody and the amino acid sequence of the antibody.